 Some 75% of cesium production has been used to make cesium formate: a high density, low viscosity fluid used in deep offshore oil drilling.
 Cesium formate has a value of approximately US\$2,200/kg and is leased to oil well drilling companies and recycled after use.
 Other cesium products often sell at prices from US\$200-1,000/kg.
-Cesium has a variety of other high technology applications, including extremely accurate atomic clocks, and great potential in a range of applications in the production of electricity, in electronics, and in chemistry.
+Cesium has a variety of other high technology applications, including extremely accurate atomic clocks, and great potential in a range of applications in the production of electronics, photoelectric cells and in specialty glass applications.

-Subsequent to fiscal year-end, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many lithium-cesium-tantalum ("LCT") pegmatite dykes on the property.
-Planned follow-up work will initially involve mineralogical and analytical testwork to characterize in detail how the pollucite occurs, which will be followed by metallurgical process testwork to identify the most efficient methods for concentrating the pollucite and recovering by-product tantalum and lithium.
-This will include tests using the Selfrag AG EPD process.
+During the Quarter, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many lithium-cesium-tantalum ("LCT") pegmatite dykes on the property.
+Follow-up work now in progress will involve mineralogical and analytical testwork to characterize in detail how the pollucite occurs, followed by metallurgical process testwork to identify the most efficient methods for concentrating the pollucite and recovering by-product tantalum and lithium.
+This includes recent testwork using the Selfrag AG EPD process and sensor-based ore-sorting testwork set to begin in January, 2021.

 Most of the 200 kg of sample material was collected from one occurrence known as the Pollucite Dyke.
-It was drilled by Avalon in 2001 and a preliminary resource was estimated in 2001 to contain roughly 340,000 tonnes grading 2.294% Cs_2O and 0.037% $Ta_2O_5^$ based on 9 holes drilled to a maximum vertical depth of 250 metres.
+It was drilled by Avalon in 2001 and a preliminary resource was estimated in 2001 to contain roughly 340,000 tonnes grading 2.294% Cs_2O and 0.037% Ta_2O_5 based on 9 holes drilled to a maximum vertical depth of 250 metres.
 The resource is open to depth and along strike for expansion.
 Other similar pollucite-bearing LCT pegmatite dykes on the property remain untested.
+Work is underway to verify this resource estimation under present CIM Standards for NI 43-101.
+Detailed mineralogical and geochemical studies are being undertaken at McGill University for modelling the origin and genesis of these unique pegmatite dykes to help guide further exploration.

-Renewed exploration work is also planned, for summer 2021 and will include geological mapping and geochemical sampling to better understand cesium distribution and identify new tantalum and cesium drill targets.
+Additional exploration work is planned, for summer 2021 and will include geological mapping and geochemical sampling to identify new tantalum-cesium drill targets.
 Preliminary environmental studies can also be initiated.
 Future development of the project would be positively impacted by new infrastructure development, including road access, to the Ring of Fire mineral projects located further to the north.

 The project is located in the traditional territory of the Eabametoong First Nation (EFN), approximately 25 km west of the community of Fort Hope.
-The Company has been in communication with EFN Chief Harvey Yesno toward re-starting consultation with the EFN community leadership and discussions on exploration support services that community members can provide for the 2021 summer field program.
+The Company has been in communication with EFN Chief Harvey Yesno toward restarting formal consultation with the EFN community leadership and discussions on exploration support services that community members can provide for the 2021 summer field program.

-The Company incurred \$18,382 (2019 - \$3,728) in expenditures during the Year on the Lilypad Cesium-Tantalum Project, which were mainly spent on digitizing historical resource data and planning for the short sampling program that was completed subsequent to fiscal year-end.
+The Company incurred \$46,626 (2020 - \$Nil) in expenditures during the Quarter on the Lilypad Cesium-Tantalum Project, which were mainly spent on the field program which collected the 200 kg cesium mineralized pegmatite rock sample.